Gemma Hillier: Portsmouth

 Hillier came through the academies of Gosport Borough and Fulham before joining Portsmouth in 2001 at the age of 13, and during her time at the club, she played in the FA Women's Premier League and the Southern Premier League, while also winning the Hampshire County Cup fifteen times.
-While at Portsmouth, Hillier was offered the chance to join several of the top-league clubs, but she rejected to continue playing at Portsmouth without payment.
+While at Portsmouth, Hillier was offered the chance to join several of the top-league clubs, but she rejected these offers to continue playing at Portsmouth without payment.

-After captaining the club for eight years, she last played against Coventry United in October 2017 and retired in November 2017 after last being included in the matchday squad against Lewes.
+After captaining the club for eight years, she last played against Coventry United in October 2017 before leaving the club in November 2017 after last being included in the matchday squad against Lewes.